The History of Pine Haven

 Covenant Home-Assisted Living for Memory Care was created in 2011.
 We felt strongly with regards to this missing component in our continuum of care.
 Staff is trained by the Alzheimer’s Association and our program has been extremely successful since its inception.

 In 2014, Pine Haven Christian Communities broke ground on their newest expansion - a full continuum of care on our Haven Drive Campus.
-This expansion is geared to open in mid-2015 - with 36 rooms for long-term skilled nursing care, 14 rooms for rehabilitation care, 32 rooms for assisted living with memory care (including 8 of these for memory care with acute physical care needs - a new concept in senior care), 8 rooms for standard assisted living, a new educational center, a new community center, multiple gardens, and a village square with a general store, salon, and cafe.
+This expansion opened in 2015 - with 36 rooms for long-term skilled nursing care, 14 rooms for rehabilitation care, 32 rooms for assisted living with memory care (including 8 of these for memory care with acute physical care needs - a new concept in senior care), 8 rooms for standard assisted living, a new educational center, a new community center, multiple gardens, and a village square with a general store, salon, and cafe.